Exercise can boost your memory

 Are you a Strictly Come Dancing Fan?

-Is it the dancing, the music, the competition, the judges, or the glitter and glam?
+All exercise can boost brain health but we're moving into Strictly season (are you a fan?) so hence the dancing theme.
+Is it the dancing, the music, the competition, the judges, or the glitter and glam that you like?

 Whatever your reason, did you know, if you did a bit of dancing yourself you could support your brain health, yip, reduce your risk of cognitive decline.